nathannli/Watson_Visual_Recognition_GroceryWebApp/README.md

 if were to have a barcode.

 ## Getting Started
-Clone or download the repository
+Clone or download the repository.

 Install dependences by running:
 ```
 pip install -r requirements.txt